informalsystems/tendermint-rs/docs/architecture/adr-008-event-subscription.md

 // According to https://docs.tendermint.com/master/rpc/#/Websocket/subscribe,
 // an operand can be a string, number, date or time.
 We differentiate here
-// between integer and floating point numbers. pub enum Operand {
+// between integer and floating point numbers.
+//
+// It would be most useful to implement `From` traits for each of the different
+// operand types to the `Operand` enum, as this would improve ergonomics. pub enum Operand {
     String(String),
     Integer(i64),